keu/docs/astro/data-lineage.md

 When you select a dataset from the lineage graph, the **Quality** tab appears in the information pane.
 By default, this tab shows a list of columns that correspond to your dataset.

-If you're using a [Great Expectations](https://docs.greatexpectations.io/docs/) integration or the `SQLTableCheckOperator` or `SQLColumnCheckOpertor` operators, this page contains charts that show successful and failed data quality checks.
+If you're using a [Great Expectations](https://docs.greatexpectations.io/docs/) integration or the `SQLTableCheckOperator` or `SQLColumnCheckOperator` operators, this page contains charts that show successful and failed data quality checks.

 Great Expectations and dbt show the number of rows in your dataset and the megabytes consumed by your dataset over time.
 The dbt test command doesn't currently display quality check results.